Sweeney Todd is Bloody Good at Barrow Street

 This is not the type of immersive theater where the audience moves around the space or directly interacts with the performers.
 Don’t expect this to be like Sleep No More.
 The audience is seated for the entire show and there is no audience interaction.

 A lot of shows before this one have offered onstage seating.
-I remember the original 2007 production of Spring Awakening garnered a lot of attention when they had the audiences seated onstage next to undercover cast members.
-The way these seats are, with a cafeteria-style set up, seems more authentic than any other onstage seating I’ve seen.
+I remember Spring Awakening garnered a lot of attention when they did in the original 2007 production.
+The way these seats are, with a cafeteria style set up, seems more authentic than any onstage seating I’ve seen.
 And this style is definitely more immersive.

 The Worst Pies in London